Harvey John

 Thank you to the 700+ of you who took part earlier this year.
 The premise behind conducting the survey was to gain a better understanding of current diversity and inclusion issues in the accountancy, tax & treasury and legal professions, and their impact on businesses and firms throughout the UK.

-This is part 1 of a short series exploring the impact socio-economic factors have on our career choices and what the Accountancy, Tax & Treasury and Legal sectors can do to increase working class representation.
+This is part 1 of a short series exploring the impact socio-economic factors have on our career choices and what the Accountancy, Tax & Treasury and Legal sectors can do to increase working-class representation.

-George Orwell once described Britain as the most class ridden society under the sun.
+George Orwell once described Britain as “the most class-ridden society under the sun“.

 Has much changed since?
 Arguably, no – not really.

-What it means to be working class’ today is not the same as what it meant to be working class’ in the 19th century.
+What it means to be ‘working class’ today is not the same as what it meant to be ‘working class’ in the 19th century.
 As society evolves, shifts take place in our social, economic, and cultural life, which are all key in determining class.

-Us Brits are obsessed with class; it is deeply entrenched into the public consciousness.
+Us Brits are obsessed with class; it is deeply entrenched in the public consciousness.
 You only need to think of infamous British TV programmes, like the axed Jeremy Kyle Show which captures how saturated our media is with classist stereotyping.

 Class in the Workplace